GLOBAL MARKETS-Stock markets stumble as oil languishes near lows

 economic research at Daiwa Capital Markets.

-a plunge in the shares of auto air-bag maker Takata Corp took a
+plunge in the shares of auto air bag-maker Takata Corp took a

 toll on sentiment.